Treatment and Care

 We recommend that people with progressive ataxia be seen regularly by a neurologist (at least annually), who can monitor the condition and provide help with any new problems that may have emerged.
 It also provides an opportunity to hear about any new medical advances.

-Ataxia UK have opened their accredited Specialist Ataxia Centres in London and Sheffield, and a Children's Centre also in Sheffield.
-There is also an Ataxia clinic in Oxford.
+Ataxia UK have opened their accredited Specialist Ataxia Centres in London, Sheffield, Oxford (adults and children), and Children's Centres in Sheffield and London.
 Specialist neurologists and nurses who have expertise in ataxia hold appointments with people with ataxia, as well as conduct research towards finding treatments and cures.
 You'll need a referral from your GP or neurologist to attend.

-Download our list of clinicians with an interest in ataxia to access more expertise around the UK.
-All clinicians included on this list are available through the NHS, and some also run private practises.
+View our list of neurologists with interest in ataxia to access more expertise around the UK.
+All clinicians included on this list are available through the NHS, and some also run private practices.

 We are happy to send an information pack on how to care for people with ataxia to your GP.
 Please send us an email to firstname.lastname@example.org with your GP's address, if they would like to receive more information from us.
 Your healthcare professional can also join our Medical Registry, through which they'll receive an e-newsletter full of updates about new treatments and healthcare advice for ataxia.